 Are your companies related?

 Most companies use the inclusive method if their company and the subservice organization are related in some way.
 However, the word “related” can mean a lot of different things in the business world.
-You must be able to obtain a written statement of assertion from the subservice organization in order to use the inclusive method and still be within SSAE-18 compliance.
+You must be able to obtain a written statement of assertion from the subservice organization in order to use the inclusive method and still be in compliance with SOC 1 or SOC 2, whatever applies.
 If you, or your company’s auditor cannot get the statement of assertion, then you must use the carve out method.

 Ensuring Compliance from all Companies